Aushtiin/svelte-skeleton/README.md

 ## Theming

-Using a `<SkeletonTheme>` component, you can easily change the colors of all skeleton components below it in the React hierarchy:
+Using a `<SkeletonTheme>` component, you can easily change the colors of all skeleton components below it in the Svelte hierarchy:

 ```javascript
 <script>